This teriyaki shrimp recipe takes just 15 minutes to prepare but is loaded with flavor, making it a tasty and easy weeknight meal.

 When it comes to weeknight meals, one of the first things that comes to mind is shrimp - from lemon garlic butter shrimp to blackened shrimp to Cajun shrimp and grits.

-And these teriyaki shrimp are in the same boat.
+And these shrimp tossed in a simple teriyaki sauce are in the same boat.
 Yes you can buy some store-bought teriyaki sauce but making your own isn't that much extra work and it tastes just so much better.
 It is the perfect combo of sweet and salty.

 Jump to: